shanmugapriya-nattudurai/FitCheck---BMI-calc/README.md

-# Web-development
-Want to see what I can cook up with HTML, CSS, and JavaScript?
-Dive into this repository for a taste of my web development skills!
+Want to keep your health in check?
+This repository features a user-friendly BMI calculator I built using web development tools.
+Check it out and explore my coding journey!